Michael R. Bloomberg

 Global Advisor to the Winners of The Earthshot Prize;

 Mike Bloomberg is an entrepreneur and three-term mayor of New York City whose innovations in business, government, and philanthropy have made him a pioneering leader on critical issues facing America and the world.

 Elected mayor just weeks after the attacks of September 11, 2001, Bloomberg led New York City’s resurgence.
 He spearheaded the rebuilding of Lower Manhattan, fought poverty with new programs that became national models, and turned around a failing school system.
 Bloomberg also reduced carbon emissions by 13 percent, increased New Yorkers’ life expectancy by three years, and – despite the Great Recession – led the city to record job growth.

-Bloomberg LP, the financial technology and media company he launched in 1981, revolutionized the investment industry and now employs some 20,000 people.
-His foundation, Bloomberg Philanthropies, works to improve lives through its core focus areas: Public Health, Education, the Environment, Government Innovation, the Arts, and the Greenwood Initiative, which aims to accelerate the pace of wealth accumulation in Black communities and address systemic underinvestment in them.
-He also launched a series of major efforts to help fight the coronavirus in the U.S. and around the world.
-As of 2021, Bloomberg has given away $12.7 billion.
+Bloomberg LP, the financial technology and media company he launched in 1981, revolutionized the investment industry and now employs some 21,000 people.
+He has also given away $14.4 billion through Bloomberg Philanthropies, which works to save and improve lives through its core focus areas – Public Health, Education, the Environment, Government Innovation, and the Arts – as well as a series of special Founder’s Projects and a pro-bono city consulting group called Bloomberg Associates.